Pain In The Front Of The Shoulder With Bench Press

 Scapular Planes of Movement (Shoulder blade)

-The Scapula plays an important role because it provides the socket for the humerus (upper arm) to articulate with.
-It also provides an attachment site for various muscles of the shoulder and mid back, as well as connecting with the coracoclavicular and acromioclavicular joint to form the rest of the shoulder complex.
-It is very important as it provides stability, support, and ensures coordinated movement patterns through five planes of motion which are extremely vital for overhead, pulling, and pushing movements.
+The scapula plays an important role because it provides the socket for the humerus (upper arm) to articulate with.
+It also provides an attachment site for various shoulder muscles of the shoulder and mid-back, as well as connecting with the coracoclavicular and acromioclavicular joint to form the rest of the shoulder complex.
+It is very important as it provides shoulder stability, support, and ensures coordinated movement patterns through five planes of motion, which are extremely vital for overhead, pulling, and pushing movements.

 Upward/Downward rotation